Loss based prior for the degrees of freedom of the Wishart distribution: Further simulation results

-In this section, we have reported further simulation results.
-We have reported the Root mean absolute devation (RMAD) for the case with $T=100$.
-In particular, Figure~\ref{Fig_Sim_M5_Supp} shows the RMAD for the covariance matrix for the five dimensional case, when the data are generated from a Wishart distribution with degrees of freedom are equal to $5$ (left); $10$ (center) and $15$ (right).
-The same arises in Figure~\ref{Fig_Sim_M10_Supp}, where we have a ten dimensional case for the matrix of covariance and with data generated with $10$ (left), $15$ (center) and $20$ (right) degrees of freedom.
-In conclusion, Figure~\ref{Fig_Sim_M20_Supp} shows the results for the twenty dimensional case, where the data are generated from a Wishart with $20$ (left); $24$ (center) and $26$ (right) degrees of freedom.
+In this section, we provide further simulation results.
+We report the root mean absolute deviation (RMAD) for the case with $T=100$.
+In particular, Figure~\ref{Fig_Sim_M5_Supp} shows the RMAD for the covariance matrix for the five-dimensional case, when the data are generated from a Wishart distribution with degrees of freedom equal to $5$ (left), $10$ (center), and $15$ (right).
+Table~\ref{tab:IRF_Sim_M5_Supp} provides the RMAD for the impulse response function at four different horizons $h=1,3,5$ and $7$.